DerRobert-28/AnalogClock/README.md

 - It should be compatible to the most Minecraft versions.

-- Compatibility ends in Minecraft versions without clock.
+- Compatibility ends in Minecraft JE versions without clock.

 <br>